Changing Work Habits

 - Learning to make a meal in the microwave.
 I had to relearn everything I knew about cooking.

 - When our department upgraded from DOS to Windows, we had to move away from keyboard functions to mousing.
 That was very painful.

 - When I shifted away from the paper appointment book to the Palm calendar.
 That was sort of fun, and felt leading edge but meant a totally different way of working.

-- Learning to file elecronically.
+- Learning to file electronically.
 There was a lot of reluctance here because I was never sure if I would ever find the item again.
-It wouldn’t be at my finger tips when I needed it.
+It wouldn’t be at my fingertips when I needed it.

-And even more recently I’ve shifted from a Balckberry to an Android smart phone – from cable syncing to auto syncing.
+- Shifting from a Blackberry to an Android smartphone – from cable syncing to auto syncing.
 Now I must learn how to ensure privacy and security.

-This has prompted some reflection on breaking old habits and shifting to new ones.
-How do we move from discomfort to mastery?
+All of these experiences have prompted some reflection on breaking old habits and shifting to new ones.
 I decided to chronicle my progress:

 - Final decision.
 Making the shift from the old to the new all at once.
 Being careful to make the change when there is time to experience the transition.

 - Trying to do a critical task quickly.
 Can’t find anything…where did everything go?
 Hunting and pecking and getting nowhere.
 Frustration!!!
-Desparation!
+Desperation!

 - Determination.
 I’m stuck with it , so I’d better get on top of it.